About MIC

 Collaborative Depth

-Quantum ML is inherently interdisciplinary.
-We cultivate a culture where physicists, mathematicians, and computer scientists learn together without ego.
+Machine intelligence research is inherently interdisciplinary.
+We cultivate a culture where mathematicians, computer scientists, and researchers from diverse backgrounds learn together without ego.

 Openness